freaker2k7/dockerserver/README.md

 ## Changelog

-1.5.8 - Cluster mode support (Only some issues with POST to /:id).
+1.5.8 - Cluster mode support (Only some issues with POST to /:id) with [Redis]("https://redis.io" "Redis").

 1.5.7 - Badges :)